Neuroscience

 MORE

 Neural stem cells have been identified in the central nervous system (CNS) of several different species, including humans.
-Their physiological function consists in the replacement of physiologically lost neurons within restricted CNS areas such as the olfactory bulbs and the hippocampus.
+Their physiological function consists in the replacement of physiologically lost neurons within restricted CNS areas.
 These cells are thought to be etiologically involved in the pathogenesis of several genetic diseases involving the CNS.
-At the same time, they are considered the cell substrate, which, upon mutation, can transform and give rise to cerebral tumors.
+Likewise, cancer stem cells that share many features with the normal ones have been also isolated and characterized from different highly malignant brain tumors, such as glioblastoma multiforme and medulloblastoma.

 Research activity